ByAUJay

 Migration checklist (copy/paste for your Jira)

-• Update security docs for SOC2: data flow (no PII), log retention, access controls, incident response.
+- Lastly, we need to update our security documents for SOC2 compliance.
+Make sure to cover data flow (no PII), log retention, access controls, and incident response planning.

 How 7Block Labs helps you ship on time (and prove ROI)